alexanderthclark/Stats1101/book/_build/html/_sources/observational.md

 We can try to make the treatment and control groups more similar by **controlling** for confounders.
 You can think of this as trying to do by hand what randomization does for free.
 For example, if vitamin-takers are wealthier, we can compare subsets with similar wealth.
 Comparisons between more homogeneous groups are more reliable.

 Controlling is not a panacea because you can never know if you've controlled for everything important.
 This isn't hyperbole, unconfoundness is not a testable thing.
 Income is important, but you shouldn't expect that adjustment to make an observational study as reliable as a randomized controlled experiment.
 As {cite}`freedman2007statistics` states, "finding the weak points is more an art than a science."
 It's easy to imagine vitamin-takers being rich and then richer people being healthier.
 However, what makes one rich person take a vitamin and one not take a vitamin?
 It doesn't seem right to regard that choice as essentially random.
 The vitamin-taker might be more interested in health, so they could be healthier already.
 This would make it look the vitamin is effective when it is not.
 Or, the vitamin-taker might be trying to improve areas where they know their health is lacking.
 Someone who only eats cookies might take a vitamin to round their diet.
 This would make it look like the vitamin is counter-productive.
 See also the examples in {cite}`freedman2007statistics` Chapter 2.3.
+Practice being the gadfly who proposes a confounder that isn't controlled for.

 William Cochran describes two characteristics for certain types of observational studies {cite}`cochran1965planning`:
 1. "The objective is to elucidate cause-and-effect relationships."